joshi-akash/Numerical/README.md

    -2x + y + 2z = -3

 5. **Jacobi Iteration Method** (`jacobi.py`)
-   Solves the same system as above using Jacobi iteration with initial guess [0, 0, 0] and tolerance 0.001.
+   Solves the same system as above using Jacobi iteration with initial guess [0, 0, 0].

 6. **Gauss-Seidel Iteration Method** (`gauss_seidel.py`)
-   Solves the same system as above using Gauss-Seidel iteration with initial guess [0, 0, 0] and tolerance 0.001.
+   Solves the same system as above using Gauss-Seidel iteration with initial guess [0, 0, 0].

 7. **Newton Forward Interpolation** (`newton_forward.py`)
    Interpolates the value at x=1.5 using data points: (0,1), (1,2), (2,4), (3,8).